 Removing the appendix is the gold standard treatment for appendicitis.
 An appendectomy is surgical removal of the appendix.

 Antibiotics are often given preoperatively to help prevent infection before and after the surgery.
 Antibiotic treatment kills bacteria and stronger and longer courses of antibiotics are required if peritonitis occurs.
+Uncomplicated appendicitis may be treated with antibiotics alone in cases of nonperforated appendicitis, if surgery is contraindicated or if the patient wishes to avoid it for other reasons.
+However, appendectomy is still widely used and encouraged.

 IV fluids are given to maintain fluid and electrolyte balance.
 Additionally, patients should be kept on NPO status as the stomach should be empty prior to surgery.